RarelyCharlie/rarelycharlie.github.io/_howto/forumlink.md

 To link to a specific page of a thread, go there and copy the URL from your browser's addresss bar.

-The URL will end with a page number, like `8/`, unless the thread only has one page so far, in which case you must add the page number `1/` yourself as described above.
+The URL will end with a page number, like `8/`, unless it's the last page (or the only page).
+In this case you must add the page number, maybe `8/`, yourself as described above.
+If it's the first or only page, add `1/`.

 ### Last page links